-The horizontal coordinate system must be based on North American Datum (NAD) 1983 (HARN 92), Arizona State Plane Coordinate System, Central Zone.
-Developer shall achieve the Project survey control system by applying the grid adjustment factor of 1.00016 to the Arizona State Plane Coordinate System grid values as depicted on the Results of Survey for the Loop 202L (Ref.
+- 14 Developer shall base the horizontal coordinate system on North American Datum (NAD) 1983 - 15 (HARN 92), Arizona State Plane Coordinate System, Central Zone.
+Developer shall achieve the - Project survey control system by applying the grid adjustment factor of 1.00016 to the Arizona - 17 State Plane Coordinate System grid values as depicted on the Results of Survey for the Loop - 18 202L (Ref.
 3) Project, by Stanley and Consultants, included in the RIDs.
-The vertical control must be based on North American Vertical Datum (NAVD) 1988, originating and terminating at a First Order Bench Mark.
+Developer shall base - 19 the vertical control on North American Vertical Datum (NAVD) 1988, originating and terminating - 20 at a First Order Bench Mark.